acch/ansible-bookmarks/README.md

 - [How to Troubleshoot and Debug Ansible Playbooks](https://spacelift.io/blog/ansible-debug)

-- [The Tao of Ansible](https://github.com/stiliajohny/Book-The-Tao-of-Ansible) - Mastering Automation with Simplicity and Grace by John Stilia (Ioannis Stylianakos)
+- [The Tao of Ansible](https://github.com/stiliajohny/Book-The-Tao-of-Ansible) - Mastering Automation with Simplicity and Grace by John Stilia (Ioannis Stylianakos).

-- [Automate Your Network](https://github.com/automateyournetwork/automate_your_network) - Introducing the Modern Approach to Enterprise Network management (John Capobianco)
+- [Automate Your Network](https://github.com/automateyournetwork/automate_your_network) - Introducing the Modern Approach to Enterprise Network management (John Capobianco).

 ### Event-Driven